 Large-scale assignments for the provision of Technical Assistance (TA) refer to multi-disciplinary collaboration projects funded by international donors (World Bank, European Bank for Reconstruction and Development, European Investment Bank, International Finance Corporation, Asian Development Bank, African Development Bank, and mainly European Commission), worked out in partnership with stakeholders in government, the private sector, NGOs and citizens groups, mostly falling under the following pillars: institutional strengthening and capacity building for the transition to democratic society and market economy, helping strengthen institutions, administrative & judicial capacity, and civil society; preparation of candidate countries to manage Structural Funds, support of cross-border cooperation between the enlargement countries or between them and EU countries towards a sustainable economic, social and territorial development; support of regional development for investments in transport, environment and economic cohesion, and associated technical assistance, including assistance to manage EU regional funds; support of Human Resources Development for the development of human capital and reduction of social exclusion.

-Short-term assignments in the form of Framework Contracts (FWCs) refer to the provision of technical assistance to countries benefiting from funds by international donors (World Bank and, mainly, the European Commission) in multiple sectors, mostly including services for drafting of technical specifications, feasibility studies, tender evaluation, capacity building of state organisations, technical control of the project progress, monitoring and supervision of projects.
+Short-term assignments in the form of Framework Contracts (FWCs) refer to the provision of technical assistance to countries benefiting from funds by international donors (World Bank and, mainly, the European Commission) in multiple sectors, mostly including services for the drafting of technical specifications, feasibility studies, tender evaluation, capacity building of state organizations, technical control of the project progress, monitoring and supervision of projects.

-Individually tendered projects or framework contracts for the provision of multiple Services to Donors (World Bank and, mainly, the European Commission) aim at ensuring the operations of EU institutions or programmes through policy advice, technical and scientific assistance, legal consultancy, statistical analyses, sector or market studies – surveys – analyses – impact assessments, evaluations, training, communication – dissemination & publicity – public opinion analysis.
+Individually tendered projects or framework contracts for the provision of multiple Services to Donors (World Bank and, mainly, the European Commission) aim at ensuring the operations of EU institutions or programs through policy advice, technical and scientific assistance, legal consultancy, statistical analyses, sector or market studies – surveys – analyses – impact assessments, evaluations, training, communication – dissemination & publicity – public opinion analysis.